 how long is an okr cycle?

-usually, the okr cycle takes 3 months. if you are a small-to-medium company that is setting up okrs for the first time and need a lot of flexibility, then you can set okrs for a shorter period. in this case, instead of quarterly okrs, try starting with 6 weeks at a time.
+usually, the okr cycle takes 3 months. if you are a small-to-medium company that is setting up okrs for the first time and need a lot of flexibility then you can set okrs for a shorter period. in this case, instead of quarterly okrs, you can set okrs for 6 weeks.

 how many okrs are in a quarter?

 depending on the size of your team, it might be enough to set 1-3 okrs for a quarter for the whole organization. later, once you get a hang of okrs you can be setting 1-3 overarching company’s objectives and 1-3 team okrs.

 how do i create okrs for something that’s not measurable?